 Could neonicotinoids be weakening the honey bee colony in various ways, ultimately leaving honey bees vulnerable to a mite they may otherwise be able to deal with?
 This page considers evidence.
 An earlier page here shows a video of honey bees engaging in hygenic behaviour.

 Finally, some beekeepers aim to encourage bees to engage in hygenic behaviours, and one way of doing this is to use icing sugar (or pwdered sugar if you live in the US) in a powder puffer.
-You can see this here.
+You can see this here along with other videos.